Dr Alexis Megann

 I am an ocean modeller with a particular interest in the role of the ocean in climate variability and climate change.

 A current active research project is to diagnose the numerical mixing (mixing arising from truncations in the model advection scheme) in the GO5.0 ocean model.
 This mixing is in addition to that imposed by the mixing scheme of the model, the latter aiming to reproduce the mixing effect of real ocean processes such as breaking internal waves and shear instabilities.
-My preliminary results indicate that numerical diapycnal mixing (mixing of water of different densities) can be several times larger than the explicit physical mixing.
+My results indicate that numerical diapycnal mixing (mixing of water of different densities) can be several times larger than the explicit physical mixing.
 This has potential implications for the performance of the model in long climate projections, in particular on its ability to represent the uptake and storage of heat associated with anthropogenic climate change.

 I am leading the modelling component of OSCAR, a large interdisciplinary project investigating the effect of geothermal heat input on ocean circulation.
 This is focused on the nearly enclosed Panama Basin in the eastern tropical Pacific, which is a region with a high level of hydrothermal activity, but will also illuminate the influence of geothermal heating on global ocean circulation.
 OSCAR involves an observational campaign involving hydrographers and geophysicists, as well as a high-resolution regional implementation of the HYCOM ocean model to simulate the circulation in the basin.